Eduardo-Puentes/discrod-user-messaage-bot/README.md

-# Discrod User Messaage Bot
+# Discrod User Message Bot

 This is a demostration on how to post messages in discord via request with Python.